Bruna-Padilha/Bruna-Padilha/README.md

 ---

 ## 🎮 Off-Duty
-> "When I'm not debugging, you can find me in Wraeclast playing **Path of Exile 2** or hanging out with my cat."
+> "When I'm not debugging, you can find me wrapped up in a burrito playing games surrounded by cats."

 <div align="center">
   <img src="https://raw.githubusercontent.com/moki25/moki25/master/dancing-line.gif" width="100%"/>